archuser231/minimal-system-rescue/README.md

 |
 |__> commands : for changing directory you need to type ex: cd home or cd /home  and if you need to go to the previous directory type [cd..] .
 After you will want to search for what are the other directory or file in the current directory you'll type : ls.
 |
-|___> Now you found a file called menu.sh this file is the semi graphical menu  to run it you'll need to type [chmod +x] to make it executable after you'll run it with [./menu.sh].
+|___> Now you found a file called menu.sh this file is the semi graphical menu  to run it you'll need to type [chmod +x menu.sh] to make it executable after you'll run it with [./menu.sh].

 -4 You're in the menu now you can see the categories and the programs now you'll see that when you try to run a program it dosen't work and say (press enter to go to the menu) that's because when you run a program the program need option that aren't defined when you simply run it with enter and that's why in the menu there's a category called command line now that you pressed enter on a program that didn't worked it's written ex:  (fdisk --help) now knowing that go on the command line option press enter and type the command to execute the program and know his option.